CIFullCalendar/cifullcalendar/README.md

 CIFullCalendar is a server-side dynamic web application that is responsive to any layout of a viewing screen.
 The “Super Saiyan Fusion” power of CIFullCalendar allows users to organize, plan and share events to everyone.
 Simply, install it to your server and become a member then use the wonderful features by easily manipulating your events by dragging, dropping, resizing, clicking, touching, categorizing, grouping, filtering, linking and importing/exporting.

 # Cloud Support
-Supports MySQL or any CodeIgniter supported databases.

-Sitemaps – Search Engine Optimization purposes (yoursite.com/sitemap.xml) JSON – Share all of your public events by url. (yoursite.com/home/json).
+Supports MySQL or any CodeIgniter supported databases. \n Sitemaps – Search Engine Optimization purposes (yoursite.com/sitemap.xml) \n JSON – Share all of your public events by url. (yoursite.com/home/json).
 RSS Feeds – Share your public events by rss feeds (yoursite.com/feeds).
 ICAL – Members are able to export a single event to their Google, Yahoo and live calendars or to a ICAL Format (ics/ical).